This post lists five important planning tips before you start trying to conceive.

 Easy, peasy, and fun!

-The idea of getting pregnant or getting your partner pregnant is a hot one; let’s be honest.
+The idea of getting pregnant or getting your partner pregnant is hot; let’s be honest.

 TTC is a fetish for a reason!

-But, this can sometimes cause people to obtain unrealistic ideas about the journey of getting pregnant and staying pregnant.
+But, this can sometimes cause people to obtain unrealistic ideas about getting and staying pregnant.

 It very often isn’t the case couples get pregnant as I described.